Ihab Amir: Return to Morocco

-After Ihab Amir's exclusion from the show, his fans were ready to welcome him in the airport of Casablanca. though it was a shock for all the Moroccans and the Arabs to see this huge number of fans in the airport for a candidate that was excluded from the show on his first nomination.
-On his arrival to Morocco the fans made him a huge welcoming not only in the airport but also in his city Safi that lasted for a whole day and all the fans from other countries watched it from his Periscope, it was the talk of the press in the whole Arab world.
-Due to this fame that was acquired in a very short time many Radio and TV channels invited Ihab for interviews such as Hit Radio, Chada FM, 2M and Medi 1 TV the latter made a report about his debut.
+After Ihab Amir's exclusion from the show, his fans welcomed him in the airport of Casablanca, though it was a shock for the Moroccans and the Arabs to see fans in the airport for a candidate that was excluded from the show on his first nomination.
+On his arrival to Morocco, the fans also welcomed him in his city Safi and fans from other countries watched on Periscope.
+Due to his quick rise to fame, many radio and TV channels invited Ihab for interviews including Hit Radio, Chada FM, 2M and Medi 1 TV.